Helping Parents & Local Communities

 Teens may begin experimenting with alcohol simply because they want to know what it feels like.
 Curiosity and experimentation is a normal part of teenage behaviour and having discussion about the dangers of alcohol can help to diminish its attractiveness.

-Creating a family agreement with your teen is a great way to make your expectations regarding alcohol clear.
+Creating a family agreement with your teen is a great way to make your expectations clear.
 We all parent differently and what works for one family is not guaranteed to work for another.
 Take the ideas in the template provided and customise them to suit your individual teen and unique family environment.
-Involve your teen in a discussion around expectations and deciding on suitable rewards and/or consequences.
-You may choose to use the template as a written agreement or to simply guide verbal discussions and oral agreements around family expectations.
+This is a word document and you can replace “alcohol” with “vaping” and “cannabis” or include all of them.

 Avoid yes or no responses.
 For example try saying “If your friends wanted to drink how would you handle that?” instead of “do any of your friend drink?”.